 As in any exhibition at the Centre d’Art Amatller, there is a 360º projection section, represented by a huge room that takes us deep into the brilliant mind of Goya through an interactive film in which the painter’s paintings come to life.
 The common thread is the Quinta del Sordo, the house where the painter lived before leaving for Bordeaux and on whose walls he painted his famous 14 Black Paintings.
 Through them we will connect with the passions of the artist and these will be linked to the rest of his work… from darkness to light and vice versa.

 Goya Universe.
-Between light and darkness is an exhibition produced by Layers of Reality, creators of the aforementioned Sorolla: una nova dimensió as well as other installations such as Frida Kahlo, la vida de un mito, Klimt, la experiencia inmersiva, Dalí Cibernètic or Jules Verne 200.
-Barcelona has been the city chosen for the world premiere of this experience, which will be established for a few months at Centre d’Art Amatller and will then tour other Spanish cities.
+Between light and darkness is an exhibition produced by Layers of Reality, creators of the aforementioned Sorolla: una nova dimensió as well as other installations such as Frida Kahlo, the life of a myth, Klimt, the immersive experience, Dalí Cibernètic or Jules Verne 200 and the recently released experience in Ideal: Leonardo Versus Michelangelo.